 Keyword research is a vital part of any SEO strategy, not just for local searches.
 Local citations are critical to getting local visitors, but it’s keyword research that helps people find your products and services.

 Paid tools like Ahrefs and SEMRush and free tools like Google Keyword Planner can help you find keywords that are relevant to your business as well as how many people search for them per month.
-These keywords should then be ‘sprinkled’ throughout headers, subheaders, blogs, metadata and general copy on your website.
+These keywords are ‘sprinkled’ throughout headers, subheaders, blogs, metadata, and general copy on your website.

 Assess & compare your competitors